Law of New York (state): Statutory law

 Pursuant to the state constitution, the New York State Legislature has enacted legislation, called chapter laws or slip laws when printed separately.
 The bills and concurrent resolutions proposing amendments to the state or federal constitutions of each legislative session are called session laws and published in the official Laws of New York.

 The codification of the permanent laws of a general nature are contained in the Consolidated Laws of New York.
 New York uses a system called "continuous codification" whereby each session law clearly identifies the law and section of the Consolidated Laws affected by its passage.
 Unlike real codes, the Consolidated Laws are systematic but neither comprehensive nor preemptive, and reference to other laws and case law is often necessary.
 There also exist unconsolidated laws, such as the various court acts.
 Unconsolidated laws are uncodified, typically due to their local nature, but are otherwise legally binding.

 There are also numerous sources used for statutory interpretation (e.g., legislative intent, legal hermeneutics), including governors' bill, veto, and recall jackets.

-Administrative law
+Regulations and administrative law

-Pursuant to certain broadly worded statutes, state agencies and courts have promulgated an enormous body of rules and regulations (delegated legislation).
+Pursuant to certain broadly worded statutes, state agencies and courts have promulgated an enormous body of rules and regulations (delegated legislation or administrative law).
 Regulations are promulgated with and published in the New York State Register and compiled in the New York Codes, Rules and Regulations (NYCRR).

 There are also numerous decisions, opinions, and rulings of state agencies.
-Altogether these are sometimes called administrative law.
+Extrajudicial courts typically do not have regular reporters of decisions.